DSharpPlus/DSharpPlus/docs/source/reference/DiscordClient.rst

 	:param GuildID: ID of the guild the role was updated in.
 	:param Guild: The guild (instance of :doc:`DiscordGuild </reference/DiscordGuild>`) the role was updated in.
 	:param Role: The role (instance of :doc:`DiscordRole </reference/DiscordRole>`) that was updated.
+	:param RoleBefore: The role (instance of :doc:`DiscordRole </reference/DiscordRole>`) before it was updated.

 .. attribute:: GuildRoleDelete